Meet Our Staff

-Amanda lee was born in Honolulu, HI spending her youth in and on the water sailing, surfing, kayaking, and much more!
-At a young age she began working on the water as a youth sailing instructor in the Ala Y. Amanda has lived in the PNW for close to 10 years on and off.
-She is a Level 2 ACA Instructor for Kayak and SUP, an American Red Cross Instructor and a SUP Ambassador for Pau Hauna Paddle Boards.
+Amanda lee was born in Honolulu, HI spending her youth in and on the water sailing, surfing, kayaking, and much more.
+Amanda has managed Alki Kayak Tours for the past 5 seasons, within that time she has become a Level 3 ACA Instructor for Kayak and SUP, an American Red Cross Instructor and a SUP Ambassador for Pau Hauna Paddle Boards.
 She enjoys multi day trips and long distance paddle boarding.
 When not on the water she is spending time with her dog Rufio camping and adventuring.

 Greg “Kona” Haapla